riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 * `FileResourceLocation` expects the app-relative filesystem path to the script or stylesheet file.
 This path should not start with `/` - it would point to the root of the filesystem.
 DotVVM will render the `<script>` or `<link>` element which points to a DotVVM resource handler (`~/dotvvmResource/{checksum}/{resourceName}`) that will serve the resource.

-> Since the script contains the checksum of the file, this type of resource provides works well with browser or proxy caches since whenever the resource changes, it will get a unique URL.
-In the debug mode, the checksum is not a part of the URL in order to allow for easy debugging experience in the browser Developer tools (the URL remains the same even if the content changes so you won't lose your breakpoints and other settings).
+> Since the URL contains the checksum of the file, this type of resource works well with browser or proxy caches.
+Whenever the resource changes, it gets a unique URL.
+In debug mode, the checksum is not a part of the URL in order to allow for an easier debugging experience in browser Developer Tools.

 * `UrlResourceLocation` specifies just the URL where the resource can be found.
 You can use either absolute URL (e.g. to point to some CDN), a relative URL to your server, or even a data URI.
 DotVVM will render the `<script>` or `<link>` element with the exact URL you have specified.